-Granddad Jack’s Sack Wax is a beeswax based product that waterproofs and protects many types of fabrics while allowing them to continue to breath.
-Sack Wax is our own formula that uses 100% natural ingredients to add life and character to bags, clothing and other items.
+Granddad Jack’s Sack Wax is our own application that uses 100% natural ingredients to add life and character to bags, clothing and other items.
 The uses are numerous.

-Waxed Fabric has been around for hundreds, perhaps thousands of years.
-It had its beginnings in maritime history when sailors added oils and waxes to their sails to make them water resistant and more efficient.
+Waxed Fabric has been around for hundreds of years.
+It had its beginnings in maritime history in the 17th century when sailors added oils and waxes to their sails to make them water resistant and more efficient.
 Read more on the history of waxed canvas here.
+During WW2, waxed uniforms and field gear was developed for the British and Australian Military.

-Whereas Paraffin wax, a petroleum byproduct, was the most popular choice for fabric wax in the past, we have developed a product based on the amazing properties of beeswax and coconut oil.
-We believe the benefits of these ingredients add greater value to Granddad Jack’s Sack Wax.
+Paraffin wax, a petroleum byproduct, was the most popular choice for fabric wax in the past.
+Jack Stillman has developed a product based on the amazing properties of beeswax and coconut oil.
+It's so natural, you could eat it (please don't eat it).
 To learn more about the benefits of fabric wax read this article.

 What can you wax?